meta-llama/llama-recipes/end-to-end-use-cases/README.md

 ## [NBA2023-24](./coding/text2sql/structured_llama.ipynb): Ask Llama 3 about Structured Data
 This demo app shows how to use LangChain and Llama 3 to let users ask questions about **structured** data stored in a SQL DB.
 As the 2023-24 NBA season is entering the playoff, we use the NBA roster info saved in a SQLite DB to show you how to ask Llama 3 questions about your favorite teams or players.

+## [NotebookLlama](./NotebookLlama/): PDF to Podcast using Llama Models
+Workflow showcasing how to use multiple Llama models to go from any PDF to a Podcast and using open models to generate a multi-speaker podcast

 ## [live_data](live_data.ipynb): Ask Llama 3 about Live Data (using Replicate or [OctoAI](../3p_integrations/octoai/live_data.ipynb))
 This demo app shows how to perform live data augmented generation tasks with Llama 3, [LlamaIndex](https://github.com/run-llama/llama_index), another leading open-source framework for building LLM apps, and the [Tavily](https://tavily.com) live search API.